banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 And puppet has https://forge.puppet.com/deric/mesos

 ### Conclusion (on going)
-Ansible is crazy easy to learn.
-If you have some sort of knowledge of provisioning servers I believe you can master ansible in a few days.
-The same can *not* be said about puppet.
-If I was working in a larger group I would probably choose Ansible because I know the rest of the team will be able to pick it up real fast.
-But.. if I was the main devops engineer of the project.
-I would use puppet.
+Which I would use really depends on the Team.
+I am capable in both so I would probably stick with what the rest of the team would like to work with.

 ### When I would use Ansible
 * DevOps team is not stable.
 The team is new and doesn't have focus yet.